 - 1/2 Ripe Banana

 - 1 tablespoon of baking soda

-The Baking soda gives you a light exfoliation to remove build up of dry flaking skin, while the banana and honey deliver hydration.
-Honey is a natural humectant so as you relax with this mask on for 15-20 minutes, the honey is drawing in moisture from the air around you.
+The baking soda gives you a light exfoliation to remove build up of dry flaking skin, while the banana and honey deliver hydration.
+Honey is a natural humectant so as you relax with this DIY face mask on for 15-20 minutes, the honey is drawing in moisture from the air around you.
 Neat, right?

 Combination Skin “Help, I’m confused”

 - Oily in the T zone